A - F

 Identity Provider (IDP/IdP)

 What is an identity provider (IDP)?
-An identity provider (IDP) is a trusted system that manages and verifies user identities.
-Think of it as a digital...
+An identity provider (IDP) is a trusted system that manages and verifies user identities—essentially acting as the foundation for secure...

 Identity Security